 Morning rounds passed without a hitch.
 I felt the usual: limited understanding and poor clinical synthesis.
 The residents assured me that this was normal.
-After morning rounds, my team, composed of the attending internist, a second-year internal medicine (IM) resident, a first-year radiology resident, and three third-year medical students, ascended to the computer lounge.
-We chatted about life as third-year medical students, patient conditions and the questions we wanted to ask our patients.
-We exchanged courtesy greetings with the team’s pharmacist, case worker and social worker.
+My team composed of the attending internist, a second-year internal medicine (IM) resident, a first-year radiology resident, and three third-year medical students.
+Ascending to the workroom, we chatted about life as third-year medical students, patient conditions and the questions we wanted to ask our patients.
+We exchanged courtesy greetings with the team’s pharmacist, caseworker and social worker.

 Soon, we were jolted to attention by an overhead announcement, “Attention, code blue.
-Six south.
-Attention.
-Code blue.
-Six south.”
+Six South.
+Attention, code blue.
+Six South.”
 No one batted an eye: my team and I were on seven north.
-“I wonder if we have a patient on six south” wondered a fellow third year medical student.
+“I wonder if we have a patient on Six South,” wondered a fellow third-year student.
 She glanced down at her pre-round notes and was mildly surprised.
 “Huh, I guess we do: I have a patient there.”
 Suddenly, her head cocked to the side, and she squinted.
-“Well, he could have become septic,” she postulated.
-Then, the second-year IM resident walked out of the MRSA patient’s room.
+“Well, he could have …” she postulated.
+Then, the second-year resident walked out of the MRSA patient’s room.

 She looked distressed as she quickly de-gowned, de-masked and de-gloved.
-Immediately, she was on the phone speaking in a concerned yet quick manner.
-The radiology resident and the attending quickly closed the conversation with the patient and congregated with us.
-The IM resident briefed the team as the radiology resident took the mobile workstation to the elevator.
+Immediately, she was on the phone speaking in a concerned manner.
+The first-year resident and the attending quickly closed the conversation with the current patient and congregated with us.
+The second-year resident briefed the team as the first-year resident took the mobile workstation to the elevator.
 The rest of the team headed down the stairs, around the corner and into a crowd of nurses.
-The IM resident took command and in a booming voice, announced, “We are the medical team in charge of this patient’s care.
+The second-year resident took command and in a booming voice and announced, “we are the medical team in charge of this patient’s care.
 What’s going on?”

 The nurses began to explain in choppy sentences.
-Apparently, about five minutes prior to our arrival, the patient’s nurse walked in to administer an injection and saw the patient sprawled across the short side of the bed: He was unresponsive.
-A code blue was called.
-Quickly, the triage team attached the electrocardiogram (ECG) leads, and a dangerous, yet shockable rhythm flashed upon the ECG screen.
+Apparently, about five minutes prior to our arrival, the patient’s nurse walked in to administer an injection of some kind and saw the patient sprawled across the short side of the bed.
+He was unresponsive; a code blue was called.
+Quickly, the triage team attached the electrocardiogram (ECG) leads, and a dangerous yet shockable rhythm flashed upon the ECG screen.
 Just as the triage team was ready to shock, the patient’s code status was discovered to be ‘do not resuscitate’ (DNR).
 The team turned off the automated external defibrillator (AED), and the patient expired.
-When the blood cultures had been returned, they resulted in four out of four cultures positive for gram-negative rods.
+When the blood cultures had been returned from the prior day, they resulted in four-out-of-four cultures positive for gram-negative rods.

 Our team was in disbelief.
 The patient was seemingly fine last night and even this morning during my fellow third-year’s pre-round visit.
-He was a bit hypotensive but without change from baseline.
+He was a bit hypotensive but without major change from baseline.
 He was a bit delirious but still oriented to time and place.
 He had been walking around and talking freely with the nurses the previous night.
 What could have happened within the last hour and a half for him to completely decompensate?
-The IM resident then confirmed the expected sepsis caused by bacteremia and exited the room.
-I looked at the patient and could only see his feet upright and hidden under the blanket.
+The second-year resident then confirmed the expected sepsis caused by bacteremia and exited the room.
+I looked at the patient and could only see upright feet hidden under the blanket.
 It was my first and last image of that patient.

 And with that, we moved on.
-The IM resident detached herself from the team to call the patient’s family members and inform them of the patient’s status.
+The second-year resident detached herself from the team to call the patient’s family members and inform them of the patient’s status.
 Despite its limited utility, she also offered the family the option of an autopsy.
 I checked my watch and saw that I had to be back on campus in ten minutes.
-I said pleasantries to our team and left.
-As I walked to class, I felt a sense of gloom.
-It wasn’t sadness, and how could it be?
-I didn’t know the patient: I had never met, talked to or even seen him prior to that day.
-It was more of a realization of the role vigilance will play in my medical career.
-However, vigilance would not be the only requirement.
-In order to be a competent physician, I needed to know how to cope with patients’ deaths.
+I said pleasantries to our team and left, never to see the team or the patient again.